cristina-cernat/Post-it/README.md

 # Post-it
 Web Design for a website where you can buy art for your home interior. <br />
-Check the "Cernat_Cristina_Post-it.pdf" to see a preview of the site and some other works of mine.
+Check the "Cernat_Cristina_Post-it.pdf" to see a preview of the site and "Portfolio.pdf" for some other works of mine.